 The course on Narrative and Identity will look as the ways in which narratives structure both individual and personal identity.
 For example, the way a person's individual "life story" is lived in light of a wider group narrative-social, religious, national, and so on--in which they also participate.
 Special attention will be given to the opportunities and challenges associated with attempting to transcend one's narrative, particularly in the case of opening oneself to "the other," as happens in instances of peacebuilding, hospitality, and reconciliation in the wake of conflict.

-Core Requirements: Faith and Reason and Engaged Learning Flag
+Core Requirements: Ethics and Justice and Engaged Learning Flag (Pending)

 HOUSING AND MEALS

 Students will be housed in two and three bedroom apartments in Zagreb and Vis (with four to six students per apartment).
 In Sarajevo and Mostar, students will be housed in boutique family hotels.
 The program fee covers three meals a day for most days.
 Students should plan to cover any additional meals and meals on days off (about three days worth).
 Student apartments have kitchens and cooking utensils.